 Q4 ) What are the limitations after treatment?

 Patients should limit the amount of physical activity and sun exposure for the first 24 hours.
 If the body gets too overheated, it can cause the tattoo to blister.
 Showers can be taken but only if they are lukewarm and use mild soap.

 Q5 ) Can I have just a piece of the tattoo removed?

 Q6 ) Does it hurt?

 Q7 ) Does insurance cover this procedure?

 Unfortunately, insurance does not cover this procedure.
 We do have other payment options that we can discuss with patients at their free consultation.
 There is additional payment information on our pricing page.

 Q8 ) I got my tattoo one week ago.
 Can I have it removed right now?

 Q9 ) Will I blister and scab afterwards?

 Blisters and scabs are normal.
-You should not pop or pick at them.
-If it is bothering you feel free to call us to come in and have it drained.
+Patients should not pop or pick at them.
+If it is bothering a patient, they can call us to come in and have it drained.
 If the blister pops on its own, keep the skin over it and cover with Aquaphor and gauze.
 This is to promote healing and to prevent scarring.